ADHD is a challenge of momentum.

 One of the many coaching distinctions we use in our training program at the ADD Coach Academy is piece vs. peace.

-I have discovered that in order to be still, in my mind, so that I can process, understand and discern what is happening, I have to be moving.
+I have discovered that in order to be still in my mind, so I can process, understand and discern what is happening, I have to be moving.

 Movement through exercise and music are the mechanisms that gives my brain the ability to slow down the bombardment of stimuli overwhelming me and gain new clarity where chaos once existed.